Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter3/README.md

 ![spritesheet of mario walking](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQknIrEmlPTg_WckDUat3EUnky-RXjrgPvqzqdW_bMz2Uhn9fMM2g)

 ## Texture Filtering
 In computer graphics, texture filtering or texture smoothing is the method used to determine the texture color for a texture mapped pixel, using the colors of nearby texels (pixels of the texture).
-There are two main categories of texture filtering, magnification filtering and minification filtering.
+There are two main categories of texture filtering, magnification filtering, and minification filtering.

 ![Texture filtering: nearest vs Linear](https://www.gamedevelopment.blog/wp-content/uploads/2017/11/nearest-vs-linear-texture-filter.png)
 ![Texture filtering: nearest vs Linear](https://love2d.org/w/images/8/8f/ComparisonFilters.png)